Menu

 Jackie McKenzie, Principal, Moricetown Elementary School, Witset First Nation

-All of our programs are co-created and delivered in partnership with communities.
-In this way, programs reflect each community’s unique values, goals and strengths while respecting local knowledge, experience and culture.
+Spirit North programs are co-created and delivered in partnership with communities.
+In this way, programs reflect each community’s unique values, goals and strengths while respecting local knowledge, experience, and culture.

 Together with communities we certify and employ community members as program leaders, support equipment ownership, host unique family and community engagement events, and provide trail building expertise and support.

-Last year alone, over 6,000 Indigenous youth across 6 provinces and territories, in 62 communities and 77 schools took part in Spirit North programs – and we’re just getting started.
+In the 2022-2023 season, over 13,000 Indigenous youth across western Canada, in 102 communities and 182 schools took part in Spirit North programs – and we’re just getting started.

 Music